LoyolaChicagoBooks/introcs-csharp/source/data/lab-division-sentences.rst

       remember where that was, a good trick is to click in the edit window of the file and then go to the File menu and select Save As (not Save).
 The dialog should show where the file currently is.
 Cancel the dialog.
-    - Right click on the project in the Solution pad where you *do* wnat the program.
+    - Right click on the project in the Solution pad where you *do* want the program.
       Choose Add and then
       Add Files....
 Browse to where the file is, and select it; click Open.
       Unless you have some